VladMorzhanov/twitman/README.md

 # Twitman

-Twitman is an application that allow you to manage anv view multiple Twitter accounts in a one window.
+Twitman is an application that allows you to manage and view multiple Twitter accounts in a one window.

 ## Installation